 • Improve caregiver engagement and sense of efficacy and overall wellbeing

-Tailored Activity Program Online Modules
+Tailored Activities Program Online Training Certificate

-• TAP is designed to help persons living with dementia re-engage in daily life and by doing so prevent, reduce, and manage behavioral symptoms and functional dependence that are the hallmark of dementia.
+TAP is designed to help persons living with dementia re-engage in daily life and by doing so prevent, reduce, and manage behavioral symptoms and functional dependence that are the hallmark of dementia.

-• Assessment is the integral first step in evaluating the person with dementia, caregiver, and environment so that meaningful tailored activities can be developed.
+Assessment is the integral first step in evaluating the person with dementia, caregiver, and environment so that meaningful tailored activities can be developed.
 Over the course of this module, we’ll introduce you to a variety of tools and measures you can use to start evaluating the person living with dementia, and their caregivers.

-• Learn "Brainstorming," a key component of developing tailored activities.
+Learn "Brainstorming," a key component of developing tailored activities.
 This module will provide some background on best methods and tips for brainstorming and provide several examples and opportunities to try brainstorming yourself.

-• Use TAP principles to develop activity prescriptions for the caregiver and the person with dementia and how to implement an activity prescription effectively.
+Use TAP principles to develop activity prescriptions for the caregiver and the person with dementia and how to implement an activity prescription effectively.
 This module will continue to focus on ways to gain buy-in from caregivers, demonstrate activities to caregivers, and provide strategies for responding to feedback from the person with dementia as they engage (or don’t engage) in activities.

-• Learn how to teach the caregiver how to modify activity prescriptions as the disease progresses and how to apply the principles learned to problem solve additional care challenges, even after they’ve completed TAP.
+Learn how to teach the caregiver how to modify activity prescriptions as the disease progresses and how to apply the principles learned to problem solve additional care challenges, even after they’ve completed TAP.

-• In this final module, best practices, and tips are provided and specific challenges of implementing the program are reviewed.
+In this final module, best practices, and tips are provided and specific challenges of implementing the program are reviewed.

 Frequently Asked Questions

-What is the TAP Program?
+What is the New Ways for Better Days Program?

-• The Tailored Activity Program (TAP), is designed to prevent, reduce or manage common behavioral and psychological symptoms of dementia, enhance the quality of life of people with dementia, minimize time spent in caregiving, and improve well-being of family caregivers.
+This program, also referred to as the Tailored Activity Program (TAP), is designed to prevent, reduce or manage common behavioral and psychological symptoms of dementia, enhance the quality of life of people with dementia, minimize time spent in caregiving, and improve well-being of family caregivers.
 It is an individualized, family-centered approach for individuals at the mild, moderate, or moderate severe stage of the disease of any etiology who are experiencing behavioral and psychological symptoms.

 The program provides a comprehensive assessment of the person with dementia including their preserved abilities and intrinsic interests from which activities are selected and tailored to cognitive and functional profiles, and caregivers are trained in their use as part of daily care routines.
 The program helps people with dementia reengage in meaningful ways in their environment to provide quality of life.